 LED Lights V High Intensity Discharge Lights (HIDs)

 Perhaps the most popular type of lighting for indoor grow operations has been the high-intensity discharge light or HID light for short.
 There are different types of lights that are classed in this category, including high-pressure sodium and metal halide.
 The one thing they all have in common is that they’re much more efficient than traditional indoor grow lights – they just aren’t more efficient than LED lights.
 They still give off a fair bit more heat than LED lights, and they do require expensive cooling systems to be put in place.
 They also have a lot shorter shelf life at about 10,000 hours; in comparison, LED lights with the shortest lifespan are built to last about 50,000 hours.
 Granted, LED lights may be a little bit more expensive, but when you consider how energy-efficient they are and how long they last, you have to think they’re probably worth the cost difference.

 What’s the Verdict?

 The bottom line is that LED lights have advantages over any other type of indoor lighting system you can think of.
-They’re extremely energy efficient and they produce the desired amount of light while giving off a lot less heat than other lighting sources.
-They will cost you a little more up front, but you’ll save a lot of money on your energy bills and you won’t have to install expensive cooling systems as these lights never get very hot.
-In the long term I think we’re likely to see LED lights adopted by almost all indoor grow operations, which is good news for our pocket books and the environment.
+They’re extremely energy efficient, and they produce the desired amount of light while giving off a lot less heat than other lighting sources.
+They will cost you a little more upfront, but you’ll save a lot of money on your energy bills, and you won’t have to install expensive cooling systems as these lights never get very hot.
+In the long term, I think we’ll likely see LED lights adopted by almost all indoor grow operations, which is good news for our pockets and the environment.